ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 ## Expectations on Ambassadors

-Ambassadors are expected to engage both within the project and externally in a manner that is consistent with the projects
-[Code of Conduct](https://github.com/nodejs/admin/blob/main/CODE_OF_CONDUCT.md)
-as well as the additional expectations outlined in [MemberExpectations](https://github.com/nodejs/admin/blob/main/MemberExpectations.md)
+Ambassadors are expected to engage both within the project and externally in a manner that is consistent with the project's [Code of Conduct](https://github.com/nodejs/admin/blob/main/CODE_OF_CONDUCT.md) as well as the additional expectations outlined in [MemberExpectations](https://github.com/nodejs/admin/blob/main/MemberExpectations.md)